Dancing and Cocktails in Prague

 Dancing and Cocktails and Reserved Tables

-When in a pub, a beer hall or a restaurant you see a sign on the table saying: ‘reserved’, be sure not to sit there.
+When in a pub, a beer hall, a restaurant or bars in Prague you see a sign on the table saying: ‘reserved’, be sure not to sit there.
 This is where the regulars sit.
 This practice dates back to communist days when extra business was not desired because the more customers, the more work.
 Tipping did not exist, and salaries were fixed in socialist days and more work did not mean more money.
 The serving staff would put signs on several tables so that these need not be served as their pay would remain the same and fewer customers meant less work.

 Bars in Prague for Dancing, Cocktails and Wine

 The Monarch Wine Bar in Prague is not only one of the best bars to drink wine, it is also the best place to buy wine.
 The Gothic vaulted cellar stocks an impressive selection of wines, ranging Moravian, wine producing region in the Czech Republic, to New Zealand wines.
 Here you drink wine by the glass or the bottle.
 The tempting appetizer menu offers of tapas, olives, Italian salami, French cheese, Spanish chorizo and Norwegian salmon.
 Monarch is located close to Wenceslas Square in the centre of Prague.

 Address: Na Perstyne 15 in the Stare Mesto district